sambasset/imdb_top_1000/README.md

       ORDER BY totalnumber DESC
 ```

 This returns 548 lines.
-We will use the same disctinct count to return our threshold for the top 5.
+We will use the same distinct count to return our threshold for the top 5.

 ```
 SELECT DISTINCT totalnumber